-Dr. Perlman sometimes sees new patients who previously had implants placed and who are now having problems with them.
+Drs.
+Perlman and Molina sometimes see new patients who previously had implants placed and who are now having problems with them.
 Although the vast majority of implants are successful, a very small percentage of implants may develop complications requiring special treatment or replacement.

 Dental implants are the most lifelike and durable option for missing teeth.
 But like natural teeth, the surrounding bone and soft tissue around the implants are still susceptible to the accumulation of oral bacteria that can harm the supporting bone structure.

 As with traditional periodontal disease, early diagnosis and treatment is key to saving the dental implant.
-Dr. Perlman and his experienced hygienists provide the comprehensive periodontal evaluation and maintenance that is crucial to their patients’ implant health.
+Our doctors and experienced hygienists provide the comprehensive periodontal evaluation and maintenance that is crucial to their patients’ implant health.